-Like finding a unicorn in the Italian hills~ lights out tar and roses — a month ago
+Like finding a unicorn in the Italian hills~ lights out tar and roses — 2 months ago

 True unicorn wine from a wine-making region under threat from - who else - humans.
-A bit shy at nine years young, but some funk and a generous amount of spice on the second day, needs cellaring but could be truly special. — 7 days ago
+A bit shy at nine years young, but some funk and a generous amount of spice on the second day, needs cellaring but could be truly special. — a month ago

 Always a staple for me.
 It is one of the most balanced, inexpensive, Grand Cru Champagnes I think you can buy.
 Mostly all Pinot Noir, and a little Chardonnay, no P.M.